 time of four years for medical students.21

 eight years to educate a primary care physician.
-There are 2,749 nurse
+There are 2,749 nurse practitioners and

-nurse midwives in Kentucky now, who are highly qualified to participate
+nurse midwives in Kentucky now, who are highly qualified to participate in the planning

 and implementation of healthcare reform programs.17